History of Nunavut: European exploration

+Contact

+Beginning around the 1820s, white whalers visited the region and started hunting thousands of whales.
+Whaling operations were soon established in nearby Cumberland Sound and Herschel Island.
+The whalers and the native Inuit began trading goods and supplies.
+Some Inuit began working with the whalers to hunt whales in exchange for various good such as tea, tobacco, equipment and guns.
+Meanwhile, the whalers sought furs and labor.
+By the late 19th century, whalers were a common presence in the region.
+However, this process also brought negative issues for the natives, including the introduction of addictive substances like alcohol and diseases which killed many.

+Early 20th century

+Trading in fur became the main economic activity in Nunavut during the early 20th century after whaling declined.
+Meanwhile, the Hudson's Bay Company (HBC) set up operations in the region during this period and eventually acted as an intermediary of the government.
+Rudimentary governance and social services were administered via trading posts owned by the HBC or religious organizations led by Christian missionaries.
+The fur trade ultimately led to many Inuit voluntarily or forcefully relocating to other locales along with abandoning traditional hunting and subsistence in favor of fur trapping.
+Despite the Northwest Territories government theoretically exercising control of the region, Nunavut was generally left alone until the aftermath of World War II.

 20th century

 Cold War forced relocations

 Cornwallis and Ellesmere Islands feature in the history of the Cold War in the 1950s.
 Efforts to assert sovereignty in the High Arctic during the Cold War, i.e. the area's strategic geopolitical position, were part of the reason the federal government decided to forcibly relocate Inuit from northern Quebec to Resolute and Grise Fiord.

 The first group of people were relocated in 1953 from Inukjuak, Quebec (then known as Port Harrison) and from Pond Inlet, Nunavut.
 They were promised homes and game to hunt, but the relocated people discovered no buildings and very little familiar wildlife.
 They also had to endure weeks of 24-hour darkness during the winter, and 24-hour sunlight during the summer, something that does not occur in northern Quebec.
 They were told that they would be returned home after a year if they wished, but this offer was later withdrawn as it would damage Canada's claims to sovereignty in the area and the Inuit were forced to stay.
 Eventually, the Inuit learned the local beluga whale migration routes and were able to survive in the area, hunting over a range of 18000 km2 each year.

 In 1993, the Canadian government held hearings to investigate the relocation program.
 The Royal Commission on Aboriginal Peoples issued a report entitled The High Arctic Relocation: A Report on the 1953–55 Relocation.
 The government paid $10 million CAD to the survivors and their families, but did not apologize until August 18, 2010.

 The whole story is told in Melanie McGrath's The Long Exile: A Tale of Inuit Betrayal and Survival in the High Arctic.